RTÉ: Moral controversies

-The Late Late Show has been involved in a number of controversies since first being broadcast on TV in July 1962, particularly during Gay Byrne's tenure, with the "Bishop and the Nightie Affair" in 1966 and a 1985 interview with a pair of lesbian former nuns which led to protesters picketing the studio with hymns and rosary beads after a High Court case during which there were calls for the chat show to be outlawed over fears it would "greatly undermine Christian moral values" and "the respect of the general public for nuns".
-Notorious incidents during Pat Kenny's tenure included a satanic dance troupe performance and the tearing up of two tickets for The Late Late Toy Show live on air.
+The Late Late Show has been involved in a number of controversies since first being broadcast on television in July 1962, particularly during presenter Gay Byrne's tenure.
+These controversies included the "Bishop and the Nightie Affair" in 1966, as well as a 1985 interview with a pair of lesbian former nuns.
+This interview led to protesters picketing the studio with hymns and rosary beads after a High Court case — during which there were calls for the chat show to be outlawed over fears it would "greatly undermine Christian moral values" and "the respect of the general public for nuns".
+Controversial incidents during presenter Pat Kenny's tenure included a satanic dance troupe performance and the tearing up of two tickets for The Late Late Toy Show live on air.

-The first sex scandal on Irish TV surrounded a sketch-drawing advert for Bri-Nylon underwear, involving a "lewd and lascivious" cartoon of Antony and Cleopatra.
+The first sex scandal on Irish TV concerned a sketch-drawing advertisement for Bri-Nylon underwear, involving a "lewd and lascivious" cartoon of Antony and Cleopatra.

-Wesley Burroughs received a dressing down from RTÉ authorities after it became apparent actress Biddy White Lennon, who portrayed the character Maggie Riordan, was becoming increasingly more pregnant looking every week on The Riordans, an RTÉ soap opera he wrote for.
-Maggie Riordan was an unmarried woman.
-Burroughs was forced to consult medical texts to provide Maggie with an alternative illness.
+Writer Wesley Burroughs was criticised by RTÉ authorities after it became apparent that actress Biddy White Lennon – who portrayed the character Maggie Riordan – appeared more pregnant each week on The Riordans, an RTÉ soap opera that he wrote for.
+On this show, Maggie Riordan was an unmarried woman.
+Burroughs was forced to consult medical texts to provide Maggie with an alternative illness to explain her appearance.

-The TV drama series The Spike, broadcast on RTÉ in 1978, was involved in a sex scandal.
+The television drama series The Spike, broadcast on RTÉ in 1978, was involved in a sex scandal.

-In 1986, Mandy Smith was to be interviewed on TV's Saturday Live until RTÉ decided she should be downgraded to being a mere member of the audience.
-She was axed entirely when her manager disagreed, with RTÉ saying she was "not important enough" and that she might "give a bad example to young teenage girls".
+In 1986, Mandy Smith was scheduled to be interviewed on the television programme Saturday Live, until RTÉ decided that she should be downgraded to an audience member.
+She was cancelled entirely when her manager disagreed, with RTÉ saying that she was "not important enough" and that she might "give a bad example to young teenage girls".
 The story appeared in the international media.

 In 2017, RTÉ sports producer Kieran Creaven was convicted on multiple counts of child sexual abuse in the UK.
 He had worked with RTÉ since 2002.